mvolkmann/blog/src/astro.md

 are Chrome and Edge.

-Astro disables all view transitions when the "prefer-reduce-motion" setting is enabled.
+Astro disables all view transitions when the CSS media feature "prefer-reduce-motion" is enabled.
-This is a CSS media feature that detects an operating system specific setting.
+This is based on an operating system specific setting.
 For example, in macOS this is configured in the Settings app under Accessibility ...
 Display ...
 Reduce motion.